skoruba/IdentityServer4.Admin/README.md

 ### Using other database engines - PostgreSQL, SQLite, MySQL etc.

 - [Follow these steps for setup other database engines](docs/EFMigration.md)

+### How to configure Identity primary key data type in ASP.NET Core Identity

+- By default, it's used as the primary key `int`, it's possible to change it - [follow these steps to change the primary key](docs/AspNetIdentityChangeKey.md)

 ## Authentication and Authorization